-The Member Institutes of CMSM have publicly committed to "...have in place the mechanisms to respond promptly to any allegation of sexual abuse."
+The Member Institutes of CMSM have publicly committed to "... have in place the mechanisms to respond promptly to any allegation of sexual abuse."
 Many survivors have reported that being received pastorally and having an opportunity to share their story enhanced their overall ability to heal.

 - R1.
-Representatives of the Institute offer to meet in person with an individual who reports sexual abuse of a minor by a Member to promote the healing process and to understand how the sexual abuse has affected the individual.
+Representatives of the Institute offer to meet in person with an individual who reports sexual abuse of a minor by a Member to promote the healing process and to understand how the sexual abuse has affected the individual. - R2.
 In situations where the survivor has legal representation, representatives of the Institute extend an offer to meet with the individual through their legal counsel.
-If this is not possible, the Institute will maintain documentation of the reason(s). - R2.
-The Institute provides written information to the individual to explain the process that the Institute typically follows in responding to an allegation. - R3.
-The Institute ensures the process it typically follows in responding to an allegation is publicly available. - R4.
-The Institute ensures all individuals who have approached the Institute since June of 2002 to report the sexual abuse of a minor have been advised of their right to report to civil authorities and encouraged to make a direct report. - R5.
+If this is not possible, the Institute will maintain documentation of the reason(s). - R3.
+The Institute provides written information to the individual to explain the process that the Institute typically follows in responding to an allegation. - R4.
+The Institute ensures the process it typically follows in responding to an allegation is publicly available. - R5.
+The Institute ensures all individuals who have approached the Institute since June of 2002 to report the sexual abuse of a minor have been advised of their right to report to civil authorities and encouraged to make a direct report. - R6.
+The Institute has not entered confidentiality settlements unless requested by the survivor. - R7.
 The Institute documents the response to all individuals who have reported the sexual abuse of a minor since June 2002, or since the date of the Institute's last Accreditation visit.